-Please note: tastings were done in four separate phases as a group – color, nose, taste, and finally finish.
-So, each of the three whiskeys went through comparison by phase chronologically.
-My notes, however, will be by whiskey and not by phase.
+Please note tastings were done in four separate phases – color, nose, taste, and finish.
+Each of the whiskeys went through comparison by phase chronologically.
+My notes, however, are presented in sequence of whiskey, not phase.

 Binny’s Private Barrel #337 (rickhouse K, floor 5) Russell’s Reserve Single Barrel Bourbon (2016) – NAS KSBW at 110 proof (non-chill filtered) – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY